I Was Hit By a Car While Crossing the Street…Now What?

 Call the right insurance company and describe the accident.
 Only give the facts.
 Do not speculate about what happened or who was at fault, and do not admit fault for the accident.
 Only disclose the information requested.

-The insurance company will assign an adjuster to your case.
+The insurance company will assign an adjuster to your case after being hit by a car.
 Be wary when talking to the insurance claims adjuster.
 This person will not be on your side, but will instead work for the insurer to try to save the company money.

 Do not give the adjuster permission to record a statement from you.
 Do not accept a settlement offer, if the adjuster presents one until you have asked a lawyer about the true value of your pedestrian accident claim.
 The initial settlement offer could be much less than you deserve.